Exact number of flips required to sort a burnt stack of pancakes: Main result and method

 \subsection{Description of the flipping sequences}

 Even though the flipping sequences are different depending on the value of $n \bmod 12$, they are divided in three parts, $W, A$ and $B$, where each of them is divided in several steps.

 Part $W$ contains $ \frac{n+3}{2}$ flips.
-It aims first to split the stacks into $\frac{n-1}{2}$ clans of size $2$, and the free pancake $1$.
+It aims first to split the stack into $\frac{n-1}{2}$ clans of size $2$, and the free pancake $1$.
 Then it performs a full flip of the stack to put the free pancake $-1$ to the top of the stack.
 To achieve this result, Step $W_1$ and Step $W_4$ are the ones that create the clans for a {\em small} stack, i.e., of size $29, 33$ or $37$, respectively.
-They are generalized to handle the first and last pancakes of the stack, while for large $n$, most of the pancakes are handled by the other steps.
-When the size of the stack increases, Step $W_2$ creates new clans of size~$6$, one set of clans starting from the larger pancakes (of size $n$) and one set of clans from the smaller ones (of constant size), until reaching pancakes of size $\frac{n}{2} +c$ for some constant $c$.
+They are generalized to handle the first and last pancakes of the stack, while for large~$n$, most of the pancakes are handled by the other steps.
+When the size of the stack increases, Step $W_2$ creates new clans of size~$6$, one set of clans starting from the larger pancakes (of value almost $n$) and one set of clans from the smaller ones (of constant value), until reaching pancakes of value $\frac{n}{2} +c$ for some constant $c$.
 Step $W_3$ and Step $W_5$ aim to separate these clans of size $6$ into clans of size $2$.
 First, Step $W_3$ handles the clans of one set to transform them into a clan of size $2$ and one of size $4$.
 Then, Step $W_5$ handles the remaining clans of size $4$ and $6$, and separates them into regularly separated clans of size~$2$.
+Intuitively, the clans are split like they are in the flipping sequence for $n=15$.
 Finally, Step $W_6$ consists of fully flipping the stack to put the free pancake $-1$ to the top.
 This makes it possible to only have improves after this flip.

 Then, part $A$ consists of $\frac{n+1}{2}$ improves to transform all the clans into blocks of size $2$.
 In particular, we start with the free pancake $-1$ to the top of the stack.
 Then, for $ 1 \le i \le \frac{n+1}{2} $, the $i$-th flip of part $A$ starts with the pancake $-(2i-1)$ on the top of the stack and is flipped between the clan $(2i+1, 2i)$, transforming it into the block $(2i-1, 2i)$ and putting the free pancake $-(2i+1)$ to the top.
 The division of part $A$ in several steps is due to the structure of the stack achieved during Part $W$.
-Step $A_1$ and Step $A_5$ are the steps to sort small stacks, and Step $A_2$ and Step $A_4$ are separated by the pancakes obtained during Step $W_2$ that lie between the two sets of clans, and that are merged to the corresponding block during Step~$A_3$.